 Upon reaching eligibility, employees will be automatically enrolled in the Defined Contribution Account and 5% of their eligible compensation will be deferred into the Account on a pre-tax basis.
 Generally, the University contributes an additional 5% into the Defined Contribution Account on behalf of the employee; however, the university matching contribution has been temporarily suspended until June 30, 2021.
 Employees can change or revoke the automatic deferral election at any time.

-Employees who would like to contribute additional amounts above 5% or who are not yet eligible to participate in the Defined Contribution Account can make deferrals into the Tax Deferred Annuity Account immediately upon hire.
-The TDA does have a loan feature and funds are available for distribution at age 59 1/2 whether or not you are still employed.
+Employees who would like to contribute additional amounts above 5% or who are not yet eligible to participate in the Defined Contribution Account can make deferrals into the Supplemental Retirement Account immediately upon hire.
+The SRA does have a loan feature and funds are available for distribution at age 59 1/2 whether or not you are still employed.

 The Summary Plan Description (SPD) provides a summary of the main features of the Plan and is written to help make provisions of the Plan easier for you to understand.